 200 MPH WINDS

 Immediately following the storm, GlobalMedic deployed our Rapid Response Team with water purification units and the RescUAV Team with drones to provide on the ground assistance.
 We were able to distribute the following aid to communities in Grand Bahama, Abaco and Nassau:

 - 6 large-scale water purification systems

-- 4,700+ Family Emergency Kits which contain a household water purification solution, essential hygiene items, oral rehydration salts and solar lights.
+- 4,700+ Family Emergency Kits which contained a household water purification solution, essential hygiene items, oral rehydration salts and solar lights.

 - 10,600+ Emergency Food Kits filled with staple ingredients

-- 7 large tents that are being used for clinics, storage, animal shelters, and child friendly spaces
+- 7 large tents that were used for clinics, storage, animal shelters, and child friendly spaces

 - 300 kg dog food